Homeschool Virtual Science Fair

 How should I present my science fair project?

 There are several ways to present your science fair project.
-For this science fair, your materials must be submitted as a video.
-Grades 9-12 must also submit a research report, while younger grades may optionally submit project journals.
-(Downloadable journals and research report guides coming soon.)
+For this science fair, your materials must be submitted as a video (Around up to 5 minutes).

 Your video will record you explaining your project.
 You must also use a visual aid during your presentation, such as a tri-fold board, objects, poster, slide show, or equivalent.
 While you don’t have to record footage of your actual experiments, you may do so if you wish.